-If you’re interested in a career in product management, chances are you’ve come across Gayle Laakmann McDowell and Jackie Bavaro.
+Gayle Laakmann McDowell and Jackie Bavaro are likely two names you’ve come across if you’re interested in a career in product management.
 They have both worked in product management roles for top companies such as Asana, Google, and Microsoft.
 Not only are Jackie Bavaro and Gayle Laakmann McDowell incredibly talented product managers, they are also great teachers of the craft.

 We give you a snapshot of Bavaro and Laackman McDwoell’s product management career advice below.
 You can pick up their books, Cracking the PM Interview and Cracking the PM Career, to help you find the best product manager jobs and improve your career trajectory.

 If you want to keep building your business acumen, consider taking an online business class, like brunchwork’s Business Intensive.
 You will develop 8 critical business skills, learn from top business leaders like Jackie Bavaro, and expand your business network.

 1. Asana’s Pyramid of Clarity – developed by Jackie Bavaro – will help you achieve strategic alignment.

 The Pyramid of Clarity was developed by Asana to get everyone at a company to understand the mission of their organization at a high level.

 At the top, your mission statement explains why your organization exists.

 In the middle, include your company’s yearly strategy, plus a set of objectives spread across different product teams.
 The objectives should focus on how you’re going to win in the market and succeed in the upcoming year.

 The bottom of the pyramid should include key results and projects tied to your objectives.
 Focus on day-to-day tactics such as features, tickets, and technical debt.